College Work Study

 Work study wages are taxable income.
 Student employees will receive W-2 forms in January showing their earnings for the previous calendar year.
 If taxes are withheld from the paycheck the amount of taxes withheld will reduce the net amount of the earnings.

 To qualify for summer employment a student must be enrolled full time during the preceding spring or following fall semester.
 Summer student employment starts in May (after commencement) and ends in August (Friday before beginning of fall semester).
-Students may apply for open positions posted on the Career Education web page.
+Students may apply for open positions posted on the Office of Career and Professional Development’s web page.
 To view open positions, please login to Career Connections and search under Maryville Work Study starting after the spring break.
 When hired, a Student Employment Authorization must be completed by the hiring supervisor and submitted to the Student Service Center.
 During the summer students may work no more than 20 hours per week while enrolled in classes and up to 36 hours per week if not attending summer classes.
 The number of available work hours may vary by department.

 Next Year’s Award